Al-Huda Mosque, Dunedin

 Al-Huda Mosque is a mosque in central Dunedin, New Zealand.

 Overview

 Muslims began settling in Dunedin in greater numbers during the late 20th century, with many arriving as international students or new migrants.
 In 1990 the community, through the newly founded Otago Muslim Association, purchased a former warehouse in the city centre and converted it into a mosque.
 The mosque was established in 2000.

 Over time, Al-Huda Mosque has become more than just a place of prayer.
 It has hosted language classes, youth programmes and interfaith gatherings, and in 2019 the community began exploring plans for expansion to meet the needs of its growing congregation.

-In the aftermath of the Christchurch mosque shootings in March 2019, Al-Huda Mosque became a place of mourning and solidarity.
+The mosque was originally one of the intended targets for the Christchurch mosque shootings, but ultimately was changed to be the Al Noor Mosque and the Linwood Islamic Centre both of which are in Christchurch.
+After the aftermath of the mosque shootings in March 2019, Al-Huda Mosque became a place of mourning and solidarity.
 Vigils and open days drew thousands of Dunedin residents, and community leaders described the tragedy as "a wake-up call for all of us", calling for greater understanding and unity.